-The amendments to the Beltline ARP are needed for the continued investment of funding received through the Community Revitalization Levy.
-In addition, the proposed amendments are required for alignment with the vision established in the RD Master Plan and are needed to provide the supporting policy to help with the development of the culture and entertainment district.
-Without the proposed amendments, key infrastructure improvements such as the 17 Avenue extension and 5 Street SE Underpass could not occur.
+The proposed amendments are required for alignment with the vision established in the RD Master Plan and are needed to provide the supporting policy to help with the development of the culture and entertainment district.
+In addition, the amendments to the Beltline ARP are needed for the continued investment of funding received through the Community Revitalization Levy.
+Without the proposed amendments, key infrastructure improvements such as the 17 Avenue extension and Fifth Street S.E.
+Underpass could not occur.
 Furthermore, redevelopment potential would be minimized without the proposed densities, density bonus options, and additional uses proposed in the Beltline ARP and Land Use Bylaw amendments.